-If you’ve been a regular reader of my blog for a good bit of time, even as little as a year, you’ve notice some major recent changes on the blog, but especially since December 2020.
-It’s a full fledged millennial mom blog and lifestyle blog now.
+If you’ve been a regular reader of my blog for a good bit of time, even as little as a year, you’ve noticed some major recent changes on the blog, but especially since December 2020.
+It’s a full-fledged millennial mom blog and lifestyle blog now.
 Why?
 Because I’ve finally given myself the rear kick needed to invest in my blog.
-Both as a labor of love and as a business.
+Both as a labour of love and as a business.

 But let’s pretend you haven’t noticed, hmm?
-In December, I took on the Blogmas challenge as something fun to try.
+Last December, I took on the Blogmas challenge as something fun to try.
 The one where you do twelve posts for the month to represent the twelve days of Christmas.
-I was really skeptical, since let’s face it, my hands are full at home, but with lockdowns in full effect at the time, we weren’t going anywhere unnecessarily.
-So, I wanted to try.
+I was really sceptical since let’s face it, my hands are full at home, but with lockdowns in full effect at the time, we weren’t going anywhere unnecessarily.
+So, I wanted to try it.

 The results made me sit up and take notice, especially since I had tried a bit more range in topics and tone and reeally dug my heels in to come up with quality content to fill those twelve spaces over thirty-one days (I hate filler content).